alcidesrh/laravel-generic-resource/readme.md

         'products' => ['id', 'name', 'price']
     ]);
 <br>
-You can add many nested level as the relations allow
+You can add many nested level as the relations allow:
 <br>
 <br>